-My favorite purchase to date for my child is absolutely our Ikea FLISAT table.
-It is not only a table, but also opens up into a sensory table.
+My favourite purchase to date for my child is absolutely our Ikea FLISAT table.
+It is not only a table but also opens up into a sensory table.
 You need to purchase the bins separately (also from Ikea), and they are from their TROFAST collection.

 I wanted to create a post that included a variety of ways we play with our sensory table.
 The possibilities are honestly endless, and I probably have a little too much fun thinking of and creating ideas!